mimiyin/choreographic-interventions-s19/README.md

          * [PositionTracker](https://drive.google.com/open?id=1Bdzk6oizSwnZMgEOnxxHJhxVIpTJsdzr)
    * Final Project Circle
    * Hello Projection Mapping: [The Code Tutorial](https://docs.google.com/document/d/1LRiMMuZEeP8klj9GwHv8eBclAnLrMqXvh_qrSldWehs/edit?usp=sharing)

+### Assignment: Dynamic Spaces
+   * Fill out this survey about who you want to work with by Monday Apr 1: [ITP](https://goo.gl/forms/D9ZJyq3d4DDuAAnJ2) | [Barnard/Columbia](https://goo.gl/forms/rJwq5nZV5kZ7ODuQ2)
+   * Design 3 ways to define space with 1, 2 and 3 bodies.
+You can do this either as a sketch or in code.
+   * Start a mind-map for what you'd like to explore in your final project.
+Example coming soon.

 ## Project Development: Weeks 9, 10, 11